cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment.md

 * Findings here with "Critical" importance should be reported as "must-fix" in the summary.
 * Findings here with "Medium" and "Low" importance should be reported as "Areas for Improvement" in the summary.

-##### Points of Excellence
+##### Improvements made since assessment start

-* Write a list of governance aspects where the project is exceeding expectations, or any novelty in the approach to governance.
+If you would like to list some improvements you have made to your project governance from the point where you have started looking at doing the assessment, you can list them here.

 ##### Previous Reviews